TheThingsIndustries/lorawan-stack-docs/doc/content/devices/adding-devices/_index.md

   --location.altitude 500 \
 ```

 You can also set the end device location to be updated from various sources with the `--location.source` flag.
-The source of the location data can be the registry, GPS data, results of the LoRa RSSI geolocation, etc.

-{{< note >}} Use `ttn-lw-cli end-devices set app1 dev1 --help` command to see the full list of the available location sources and other relatable info.

-If you set the alternative location source, the location settings you manually set will be overwritten by the automatic updates from that source. {{</ note >}}
+The source of the location data can be the registry, GPS data, results of the LoRa RSSI geolocation, etc. Use `ttn-lw-cli end-devices set app1 dev1 --help` command to see the full list of the available location sources and other relatable info.
+If you set the alternative location source, the location settings you manually set will be overwritten by the automatic updates from that source.

 The CLI will return something like: